MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-command.md

  * When you alter a table, altering a column type isn't supported.
 Use the [`.alter column`](alter-column.md) command instead.

 > [!TIP]
-> Use `.show table [TableName] cslschema` to get the existing column schema before you alter it.
+> Use `.show table [TableName] cslschema` to get the existing table schema before you alter it.

 How will the command affect the data?